Heathrow Cargo: The Complete Guide for Freight Shippers

 Post-Brexit, all cargo to/from EU destinations now requires additional HMRC documentation, adding 1–2 hours to clearance times.
 Pharmaceutical shipments destined for France, Germany, and the Netherlands require pre-cleared EU import authorisations, which must be verified before aircraft departure.

-Heathrow hosts 79 international airlines, of which 31 operate dedicated cargo services (either freighter aircraft or cargo-in-cabin configurations).
-The major carriers are:
+Heathrow hosts 79 international airlines, of which 31 operate dedicated cargo services via freighter aircraft or cargo-in-cabin configurations, with major carriers offering regular scheduled departures to global destinations.

 • British Airways: 28 weekly freighter departures (Asia-Pacific, Middle East, North America)